-Learning Outcomes: The course also aims to give you skills research proposal writing skills.
+Learning Outcomes: The course also, in addition to learning outcomes listed above, aims to give you skills research proposal writing skills.
 By the end of this course you should be able to identify a good problem to study, questions to ask in order to solve that problem, how to apply theories to understanding how you might investigate the questions you are asking, and how to develop methods to collect the data you need to answer the questions so as to solve the problem.
 The main assignment of this course is a term paper in the form of a research proposal - for which most of these same skills are necessary.
 I use the term paper assignment to teach about how research is conducted for the solving of real-world problems.